Thinkwise/docs/docs/iam_dev/roles.md

 ### Apply roles to the database

-After modifying roles, execute the *Apply roles to database* task on the *Project version* tab page to creates the defined roles on the database.
+After modifying roles, execute the *Apply roles to database* task on the *Project version* tab page to create the defined roles on the database.
 This is only required for users with database or Windows authentication.

 Model rights
 ------------

-The *Model rights* screen also allows for right to be assigned to roles, but from a model perspective.
+The *Model rights* screen also allows for rights to be assigned to roles from a model perspective.
 Using the *Model* tab page you can select a model object and grant rights for this object to multiple roles.

 ![](../assets/iam_dev/image18.png)
 *Model rights*